 But it is very scenic & peaceful!
 Accessed from Willow Lake Park.

-Get There: From Prescott town, Hwy.89N, at roundabout take Willow Lake Rd.
-At its end, take right onto Willow Creek Rd. to right park entrance.
+Get There: From Prescott town, Hwy.89N, at the roundabout take Willow Lake Rd.
+At its end, take right onto Willow Creek Rd. to the right park entrance.

-Only oar-powered craft such as kayaks, canoes or boats are allowed on these lakes.
+Only oar-powered craft such as kayaks, canoes, or boats is allowed on these lakes.

 Fishing is good.
 Picnic tables/ramadas, parking at each lagoon.
 Reach them at the end of the park road.

 - 1 Williams, T. (2009).
 Paddling Arizona: A guide to lakes, rivers, and creeks.
 Flagstaff, AZ: Funhog Press.